| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 [For example, "Machine wash" means hot. warm or cold water

-(ii) Drying.
+can be used.) (ii) Drying.
 The label must state whether the product should be dried by

 machine or by some other method.
 If machine drying is called for,